scp756-221/course-site/docs/g1-graf/page.md

 [--------------------------------------------------------------------------]  0%
           waiting: 0      / active: 1      / done: 0
 ================================================================================

-^C
 ~~~

 ### View the effects on the dashboard

 Return to the Grafana dashboard.
 Now that we have a light load on the
-system, all the panels save "Errors per second" should have data.
+system, all the panels with the exception of "Errors per second" should have data.
 For
 such a light load, we will not have any errors, so this is expected.

 Scan all the panels to get a sense of what a lightly-loaded system